Alex0424/Linux/docs/kubernetes/ingress.md

 ## Optional: Change app path to fix content rendering on the page

-The page is not rendering becouse the routing is happening internally not in the app
+The page is not rendering because the routing is happening internally not in the app

 ```shell
 vim vproingress.yaml